abhiramavarma/lip2text/README.md

 - Local temporary video segments are cleaned up automatically after processing.
 - If a recorded segment is shorter than ~2 seconds, it’s discarded.
 - On systems without TOPMOST window support, the always-on-top hint may be ignored.

-### Acknowledgments
-- Visual speech recognition model from the Auto-AVSR project trained on LRS3.